-I was looking for a good Basic Pizza Dough Recipe and created this dough that has everything I want.
-Great flavor while being both crunchy and chewy..
+Are you looking for an Easy Basic Pizza Dough Recipe?
+I created this dough that has everything I think a great pizza dough should have, a great flavor while being both crunchy and chewy

 It's time for a Pizza Party!

 Let's admit it.
-Toppings are nice, but the crust makes the pie!
+The toppings are nice, but the crust makes the pie!

 BASIC PIZZA DOUGH RECIPE INGREDIENTS